-The increased number of people making this movement because of housing and employment development will have a detrimental impact on J30 during the peak hours, when it is already close to capacity.
+Increased traffic because of housing and employment development had a detrimental impact on J30 during the peak hours.

-- Improve access to Sandy Park area to unlock the proposed development.
+- Improve access to Sandy Park area to unlock development.

 - Have a minimal impact on the operation of J30 of the M5.

 - Minimise impact on Old Rydon Lane and limit U-turning traffic on A379 as a result of the proposed development

 270 house completions and 325 jobs by 2021.